 The IRS can go back up to three years to prosecute cases of tax evasion, and in cases where they find substantial error, they can decide to go back up to six years or more.
 This has a lot of crypto investors and traders nervous about winding up with an audit and tax bill years down the road that they can’t afford.
 The best solution to this problem is to simply be proactive, and amend your previous years return.

-So what should you do if you already filed your return for 2017, but you forgot–or didn’t know you had to–report your cryptocurrency gains on that return?
-The best idea is to amend your tax return from 2017, or whichever year you didn’t include your crypto trades.
+So what should you do if you already filed your tax return, but you forgot–or didn’t know you had to–report your cryptocurrency gains on that return?
+The best idea is to amend your tax return from whichever year(s) you didn’t include your crypto trades.

-If you have not been keeping track of the Fair Market Value for all of your trades, you can use CryptoTrader.Tax to automatically generate your complete capital gains tax report.
-This report will not only determine the Fair Market Value at the time of each trade, but it will tell you the exact amount you owe in taxes so that you don’t end up overpaying.
+If you have not been keeping track of the Fair Market Value for all of your trades, you can use Crypto Tax Software to automatically generate your complete capital gains or capital losses tax report.
+This report will not only determine the Fair Market Value at the time of each trade, but it will tell you the exact amount of gains or losses that you have for tax purposes.

 Once you have determined your capital gains liability, you should download a current IRS Form 1040X, Amended U.S. Individual Income Tax Return.
 This form comes with easy-to-follow instructions and requires you to only include new or updated information.

 Send the IRS your amended return.
 Before you mail in your amended return to the IRS however, make sure that you’ve attached all necessary forms and supporting documents.
 If your your amendment results in a higher tax bill, you should include the additional tax payment with the return.
 It takes the IRS 8–12 weeks to process your amendment, so be patient.

 You can also use tax preparation software like TurboTax cryptocurrency or TaxAct to handle the amendment.
 CryptoTrader.Tax automatically generates the necessary tax reports that can be imported into either of these platform and many others.